lucianotonet/dev-assistant-client/issues/issue1.md

 ## Large File Handling

-When sending large files over the network, we encounter a size limit.
+When writing large files, we encounter a size limit or JSON "error".
 The current solution is to encode the file content in base64, but this still has a limit and is not the most efficient solution.

 ### Proposed Solution